cpp-best-practices/cppbestpractices/03-Style.md

 ## Distinguish Function Parameters

+The most important thing is consistency within your codebase, this is one possibility to help with consistency.

 Name function parameters with an `t_` prefix. `t_` can be thought of as "the", but the meaning is arbitrary.
 The point is to distinguish function parameters from other variables in scope while giving us a consistent naming strategy.

 By using `t_` for parameters and `m_` for module data, we can have consistency with both public members of structs and private members of classes.

 Any prefix or postfix can be chosen for your organization.
-This is just one example.
-This suggestion is controversial, for a discussion about it see issue [#11](https://github.com/lefticus/cppbestpractices/issues/11).
+This is just one example. *This suggestion is controversial, for a discussion about it see issue [#11](https://github.com/lefticus/cppbestpractices/issues/11).*

 ```cpp
 struct Size